-3 (9) The department shall evaluate grant applications under 4 subsection (8) in collaboration with the department of talent and 5 economic development.
-A member of the governor's talent investment board may serve in an advisory capacity in the evaluation process 6 as determined by the department of talent and economic development.
-7 (10) Not later than December 15 of each fiscal year, each 8 9 grant recipient receiving funding under subsection (7) shall annually report to the department, the department of talent and 10 11 economic development, the house and senate appropriations 12 subcommittees on state school aid, the house and senate fiscal 13 agencies, and the state budget director on equipment purchased 14 under subsection (7) in the immediately preceding school year.
-The report shall identify growth data on program involvement, 15 retention, and development of student and adult learner skills.
-16 17 (6) (11) As used in this section: (a) "CEPD" means a career education planning district 18 19 described in this section.
-20 (b) "CTE" means career and technical education.
-SEC.
+- 1 (e) Other information as requested by the department and the - 2 department of talent and economic development. - 3 (9) The department shall evaluate grant applications under - 4 subsection (8) in collaboration with the department of talent and - 5 economic development.
+A member of the governor's talent investment - 6 board may serve in an advisory capacity in the evaluation process - 7 as determined by the department of talent and economic development. - 8 (10) Not later than December 15 of each fiscal year, each - 9 grant recipient receiving funding under subsection (7) shall - 10 annually report to the department, the department of talent and - 11 economic development, the house and senate appropriations - 12 subcommittees on state school aid, the house and senate fiscal - 13 agencies, and the state budget director on equipment purchased - 14 under subsection (7) in the immediately preceding school year.
+The - 15 report shall identify growth data on program involvement, - 16 retention, and development of student and adult learner skills. - 17 (6) $\frac{(11)}{}$ As used in this section: - 18 (a) "CEPD" means a career education planning district - 19 described in this section. - 20 (b) "CTE" means career and technical education. - 21 SEC.
 61D.
-(1) FROM THE APPROPRIATION IN SECTION 11, THERE IS 21 ALLOCATED AN AMOUNT NOT TO EXCEED \$5,000,000.00 FOR 2018-2019 FOR 22 23 ADDITIONAL PAYMENTS TO DISTRICTS FOR CAREER AND TECHNICAL EDUCATION 24 PROGRAMS FOR THE PURPOSE OF INCREASING THE NUMBER OF MICHIGAN department of talent and economic development.

-25 RESIDENTS WITH HIGH-QUALITY DEGREES OR CREDENTIALS, AND TO INCREASE 26 THE NUMBER OF PUPILS WHO ARE COLLEGE- AND CAREER-READY UPON HIGH 27 SCHOOL GRADUATION.
+(1) FROM THE APPROPRIATION IN SECTION 11, THERE IS - 22 ALLOCATED AN AMOUNT NOT TO EXCEED \$5,000,000.00 FOR 2018-2019 FOR - 23 ADDITIONAL PAYMENTS TO DISTRICTS FOR CAREER AND TECHNICAL EDUCATION - 24 PROGRAMS FOR THE PURPOSE OF INCREASING THE NUMBER OF MICHIGAN - 25 RESIDENTS WITH HIGH-QUALITY DEGREES OR CREDENTIALS, AND TO INCREASE - 26 THE NUMBER OF PUPILS WHO ARE COLLEGE- AND CAREER-READY UPON HIGH - 27 SCHOOL GRADUATION.